+People in recovery from drug and alcohol addiction can find a multitude of benefits of peer support groups.
 Most people recognize different role models and the importance they play in showing people what they can achieve.
 Peer support groups provide a similar function by providing role models in the form of peer supporters for people struggling with addiction and substance abuse disorders.
 The are amazing benefits of peer support groups — especially for helping you get and stay sober.

 Peer supporters are individuals who have recovered from addiction and faced many of the challenges you are facing right now.
 They are someone you can view as an equal since they have dealt with addiction themselves and have firsthand knowledge of what it is like to abuse drugs and alcohol.
-As part of peer support groups, their function is to share their knowledge and wisdom with others on how they regained control over their lives, hoping it will help you get to where they are today.
+As part of peer support groups, their function is to share their knowledge and wisdom with others on how they regained control over their lives, hoping it will help them get to where they are today.

 In addition to trying to help others achieve long-term success in sobriety, other benefits of peer support groups provide for people struggling with addiction include: